-Your trailer is equipped with an accessory battery that operates the dump body.
+Your trailer may be equipped with an accessory battery.

 The battery may be kept charged either by the tow vehicle, by an auxiliary charger or by using an onboard battery maintainer/charger (if equipped).
 If the trailer is used daily, it is recommended that the battery charger be plugged in after each days use.
 The battery may be located in a tongue mounted battery box or a side mounted box.